S1ngularity2500/HWID-Checker/README.md

 # HWID-Checker

-This will reveal your hardware id into textbox.
+If you want get your HWID into textbox in C# that could help you.